1.4 Youth policy decision-making

 The actual execution of many administrative functions was transferred to the authority of the bodies of the region, or the municipality.

 - Youth Policy Unit - responsible for policy development and

-- Leisure-based and Non-formal Education Unit
+- Leisure-based and Non-formal Education Unit - responsible mainly for funding.

 - Ministry of Health

 - Ministry of Labour and Social Affairs